Relating to Real Estate

 On June 30, 2014, in Montgomery County, Pennsylvania, Recorder of Deeds v.
 MERSCORP, Inc. and Mortgage Electronic Registration Systems, Inc., No. 11-CV-6968, 2014 WL 2957494 (E.D.
 Pa.
-2014), the United States District Court for the Eastern District of Pennsylvania ruled that assignments of mortgages are required to be recorded under Pennsylvania law, and in so doing toppled the MERS electronic recording system of residential mortgages in that state.
+2014), the U.S. District Court for the Eastern District of Pennsylvania ruled that assignments of mortgages are required to be recorded under Pennsylvania law and in so doing toppled the MERS electronic recording system of residential mortgages in that state.

 The court reached this result by finding that mortgages and assignments of mortgages are conveyances of real property, that a note and the mortgage that secures it are inseparable, that an assignment of a note is additionally a conveyance of the corresponding mortgage, and that any failure to properly record the assignment of the note in a county courthouse is a violation of 21 Pa.
 Stat.
 Ann. § 351.

-Pending appeal, this decision potentially turns the current residential loan investment market in Pennsylvania upside down because, prior to this decision, borrowers and lenders regularly named MERS (Mortgage Electronic Registration Systems, Inc.) as the mortgagee in residential mortgage loan documents.
+Pending appeal, this decision potentially turns the current residential loan investment market in Pennsylvania upside down, because, prior to this decision, borrowers and lenders regularly named the Mortgage Electronic Registration Systems, Inc. (MERS) as the mortgagee in residential mortgage loan documents.

 Unless Montgomery County Recorder, PA v.
 MERS is reversed on appeal, going forward the transfer on the secondary market of every mortgage note secured by a mortgage on Pennsylvania property will be required to be recorded in the public records.
 This practically eliminates the efficiencies that have been provided by MERS.
 Furthermore, MERS may be accountable for not recording mortgage conveyances that occurred in the secondary market in the past.